joergi/DatenSchleuderDownloader/README.md

 # DatenSchleuderDownloader
-Downloads all the Datenschleuder from the Chaos Computer Club you can download the issues directly here: http://ds.ccc.de/download.html
+Downloads all the Datenschleuder from the Chaos Computer Club
+You can download the issues directly here: http://ds.ccc.de/download.html

 You will always get the DatenSchleuder for free, if you join the Chaos Computer Club (just do it!)